how to use olive oil for your beauty: 9 great easy ideas

-1. Morning Drink
+1. Olive oil as Morning Drink

 - Have this before breakfast and make it a routine; it’s an ideal way to wake up your liver with a good dose of vitamin C and start your healthy daily intake of extra-virgin olive oil.

 - Using the tips of your fingers, rub the mixture on your face, neck, and body using circular movements, paying particular attention to the thicker skin on your knees, elbows, and T-zone area (across the forehead and down the nose forms a T shape).

-This sugar exfoliant, a mix of sugar and olive oil, is suitable for particularly hardened areas, like knees and elbows.
+This sugar exfoliant, a mix of sugar and olive oil, is suitable for particularly hardened areas like knees and elbows.

 For all-over body smoothness, add a few drops of extra-virgin olive oil to your warm bath.

 Olive oil has been used for skin treatments since biblical times—and in the twenty-first century, it’s finding its way back as a beauty product around the world.

 5. WHY you should USE OLIVE OIL AS A BEAUTY MASK

 We know how important it is to cleanse the face every evening; we do it to remove all the grime and dirt from the day and makeup.